tcarrill/z80vm/README.md

 ```

 ## Idiosyncrasies
-Currently, due to the lack of interrupts, the HALT instruction does not operate as documented by the Z80.
+Currently, due to the lack of interrupts, the `HALT` (76h) instruction does not operate as documented by the Z80.
 We use it as a way to halt execution and end the VM process.